-About 40% of the campus is heated and cooled with geothermal energy.
-The Arthur Zankel Music Center, Filene Music Building, Saisselin Art Center, Northwoods and Sussman Village apartments, the Murray-Aikins Dining Hall, Wiecking Hall, the Tang Teaching Museum, and the Dance Center use geothermal heating and cooling systems.
-These systems provide 100% of the cooling needs and about 70% of the heating needs of the apartments and music center, and about 95% of the heating needs of the dining hall.
+About 35% of the campus is heated and cooled with geothermal energy.
+The Arthur Zankel Music Center, Filene Music Building, Saisselin Art Center, Northwoods and Sussman Village apartments, the Murray-Aikins Dining Hall, Wiecking Hall, the Tang Teaching Museum and the Dance Center use geothermal heating and cooling systems.
+These systems provide 100% of the cooling needs and about 70% of the heating needs of the apartments and music center and about 95% of the heating needs of the dining hall.
 For more information on geothermal energy, please click here.

 District Geothermal Systems

 In 2012, Skidmore College won the Best Campus Sustainability Case Study Award from the Association for the Advancement of Sustainability in Higher Education (AASHE) for its innovative district geothermal system.
 A district field is one that supplies heating and cooling energy to multiple buildings, unlike standalone systems that provide energy to a single building.
-By designing a district field, Skidmore reduced the total number of wells required to support campus buildings, as well as the amount of associated infrastructure.
-Skidmore has installed two district fields on campus, and a third district field is being designed.
+By designing a district system, Skidmore reduced the total number of bores required to support campus buildings and the amount of associated infrastructure.
+Skidmore has installed two district fields and built a third district field in 2016 for a future building project.

-Many of Skidmore's geothermal fields are highlighted in orange.
+Many of Skidmore's geothermal fields are highlighted in orange below.